Hamiltonian Cycles on Ammann-Beenker Tilings: Solutions to other non-trivial problems on AB

 \subsection{The Longest Path Problem}

-A \emph{simple path} is a sequence of edges in a graph which lacks repeating vertices.

-\textbf{Problem statement~\cite{garey1979computers, karger1997approximating}:} given an unweighted graph $G$ and an integer $k$, does $G$ contain a simple path of length at least $k$?
-The corresponding optimisation problem is to find a maximum length simple path.
+\textbf{Problem statement~\cite{garey1979computers, karger1997approximating}:} given an unweighted graph $G$ and an integer $k$, does $G$ contain a path of length at least $k$?
+We emphasise that the path may not revisit vertices.
+The corresponding optimisation problem is to find a maximum length path.